TechxArtisanStudio/MkDocs-Lang/docs/newproject.md

 ### Notes

 - Ensure the specified project path is correct and accessible.
 - You can update the GitHub account information in `mkdocs-lang.yml` later using the `config` action.
+- Logs for all actions will be stored in the `log/` directory, providing detailed insights into operations and errors.